costantin0/mc-no-spoiler-recipe-book/README.md

     }
 }
 ```
-The 23w16a script will change them to this:
+The 1.20 and above scripts will change them to this:
 ```json
 {
     "parent": "minecraft:recipes/root",